pybricks/pybricks.github.io/about/2021-06-23-lego-system-technic-python.md

 installation tutorials and coding projects shared by the Pybricks community, ultimately aiming for examples for all Powered Up sets ever released.

-Pybricks is entirely free and open source, supported by a community of developers and LEGO enthusiasts around the world.
+Pybricks Python coding is entirely free and open source, supported by a community of developers and LEGO enthusiasts around the world.
 Improvements are made almost every day, with the lead developers actively engaging with the community for ideas, bug fixes, and brand new features.

 So grab your LEGO sets and [start coding](https://code.pybricks.com)!